Fuck the NFL’s Yearly Attempt to Cash in on Cancer

 It is through this lens that I’ve come to view the National Football League’s yearly attempts to cash in on breast cancer.

 Of course, we’ll never get the NFL to own up to its shameless co-opting of a disease that, while diminished, continues to devastate women and families nationwide.
-But, when you get down to it, what more could it be?
+But can’t they do it well?

 Sure, fans appreciate the gesture: I’m sure the survivors who welcomed the Buffalo Bills to the field will remember their opportunity, along with the warm response from fans, for years to come.
 The NFL’s yearly Crucial Catch program, its effort to highlight the stories of players and coaches who have been affected by the disease, and its charitable donations to causes and organizations are all laudable.
-But the same league that refuses to let Deangelo Williams, the Pittsburgh Steelers Running Back who lost his mother to breast cancer in 2014, wear the pink accessories it makes available to its players in October for the duration of the season, which also happens to have a longstanding issue with catering to its female fans in ways that Don Draper wouldn’t readily take credit for, leaves their October efforts under a cloud of suspicion.
+Still, the same league that refuses to let Deangelo Williams, the Pittsburgh Steelers Running Back who lost his mother to breast cancer in 2014, wear the pink accessories it makes available to its players in October for the duration of the season, which also happens to have a longstanding issue with pandering to its female fans in ways that would make Don Draper blush, leaves their October efforts under a cloud of suspicion.

 “An NFL doctor said to me at some point, ‘Bennet, do you know the implications of what you’re doing?’”
 Omalu said.
 “He said, ‘If 10 percent of mothers in this country would begin to perceive football as a dangerous sport, that is the end of football.’”

 So why not do more to highlight a very real issue near and dear to the hearts of men and women nationwide?
-Breast cancer and CTE have no known correlations, sure.
-But the overwhelming majority of the news concerning head trauma has dealt with the NFL’s inability to get its reaction right on the first try.
-It spent years denying it was an issue before admitting it was in the most underhanded way possible; but, a revamped handling of breast cancer, much like any ideal handling of CTE, would show that it was a league with a heart, if not a decent PR arm.
-Gillette, Lambeau, and other stadiums would face few logistical issues if the NFL decided to widen its gaze on the monthly pink crazy.
+Breast cancer and CTE have no known correlations, but the overwhelming majority of the news concerning head trauma has dealt with the NFL’s inability to treat their players with any empathy.
+It spent years denying CTE was an issue before admitting it was in the most underhanded way possible.
+A revamped handling of breast cancer, however, much like any ideal handling of CTE, would show that it was a league with a heart, if not a decent PR arm.
+Gillette, Lambeau, and other stadiums would face few logistical issues if the NFL decided to widen its focus on breast cancer.

-If the NFL isn’t going to rid its ranks of the type of reprehensible human being who would put his hands on a woman (as Terry Bradshaw so eloquently suggested) it could, at the very least, stretch its faux-samaritan act out over the span of 17 weeks.
+If the NFL isn’t going to rid its ranks of the type of reprehensible human being who would put his hands on a woman, it could, at the very least, stretch its faux-samaritan act out over the span of 17 weeks.

 Or, it could do the sensible thing:

-Let players and teams honor breast cancer as they see fit, be charitable towards the causes it deems fit without attaching them to merchandise and PR ploys, and help people knowing that good deeds are their own rewards.
-But the NFL will do nothing of the sort.
+Let players and teams honor breast cancer as they see fit, be charitable towards the causes it deems fit without attaching them to limited merchandise and alternate uniforms. .

 From the son of a breast and cervical cancer survivor, fuck the NFL.